 anthropocentrism, non-human rights

-Art and activism, artivism, cultural activism, aesthetic approaches and visual identity, socially engaged practices, male gaze and other gazes.
+Art and activism, artivism, cultural activism, aesthetic approaches and visual identity, socially engaged practices, the male gaze, and other gazes.

 Alternative building, regenerative culture, mutual aid, precarity and accountability